Emuohwo/nbc-news/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

+## How to run this project

+It is assume that you have [Node Js](https://nodejs.org/) on your local machine as well and project cloned.

+To install the Angular CLI, open a terminal window and run the following command: `npm install -g @angular/cli`

+Run `npm install` in the root of the application to install all the neccessary packaage.

+Run `ng serve` to start the application on *localhost:4200*

+**Note** The application data are statically used.
+To use the live API from [news api](https://newsapi.org/), get create an Api key fro the News Api.
+You can alternatively use my key for testing, which may not work effectively because of the limited api request limit.

+### How to use data from New API

+Replace `fakekey` in the */src/app/article.service.ts* with key from the [news api](https://newsapi.org/)

+Replace  `articles = ARTICLERESP.articles` with `articles:Article[] = []` and save all changes

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.